leonorribeiroo/Microplate-Viewer/README.md

 ## Usage
 1. Enter the User Name and Microplate ID.
-2. Select the Microplate Type and Magnification.
+2. Select the Microplate Type
+3. Select the Magnification (can be changed on the fly in the secondary interface).
-3. Click Start to open the well selection interface.
+4. Click Start to open the well selection interface.
-4. Click on a well to log its selection and (if on Raspberry Pi) capture an image.
+5. Click on a well to log its selection and capture an image.
+6. Click Back to return to the primary menu (and change the Microplate ID).
-5. Click Finish to exit the program.
+7. Click Finish to exit the program.

 ## Notes
-If running on Raspberry Pi, ensure libcamera-still is installed for image capture.
+Ensure that rpicam-still is installed for image capture.

 Images are saved in the user's Pictures directory under:
 ```bash